nicholaskim6/personal-website/app/data/about.md

 ### Intro
-I'm currently a rising senior at Princeton in the Operations Research and Financial Engineering (applied math/stat) program pursuing minors in CS, statistics/ML, and philosophy.
+I'm currently a rising senior at Princeton in the Operations Research and Financial Engineering (applied math/stat) program pursuing minors in CS, statistics, and philosophy.
 <br><br>
 Profesionally, my current primary interest is in finance.
 Within finance, I'm particularly interested in trading given its competitive elements, meritocratic structure, and open-endedness.
 Additionally, I'm interested in data science as well as any roles (quantitative or non-quantitative)